alam-parvej/alam-parvej.github.io/README.md

-This is Dr. Alam Parvej's personal GitHub page.
+This is Prof. Alam Parvej's personal GitHub page.